 Companies should establish document retention policies based on state and federal laws and industry-specific regulations.
-The policies should outline procedures regarding the scanning, digital storage and retrieval of documents.
+The policies should outline procedures regarding the scanning, digital storage, and retrieval of documents.
 It should also state when “wet” signatures (signatures written by hand) are necessary and when electronic signatures are acceptable.

-To establish chain of command and protect the integrity of electronic documents, it is a good idea to use document management software that records who accessed the saved files and keeps track of changes made to them while retaining the original versions.
+To establish a chain of command and protect the integrity of electronic documents, it is a good idea to use document management software that records who accessed the saved files and keeps track of changes made to them while retaining the original versions.

 Scan Original Documents

-Scanned documents that are most likely to hold up in court are of hard copies that a company scans and stores electronically because they record handwriting.
+Scanned documents that are most likely to hold up in court are hard copies that a company scans and stores electronically because they record handwriting.
 To add to a document’s credibility, a company should retain the original document since rules of evidence place the burden of proof on the party that loses the original document.
 Scanned documents are also more likely to be considered credible when companies have established document management policies.

-The greatest issue with scanned, copied or faxed documents that contain signatures is proving that the party in question signed it if the original parties were not together at the time of signing.
+The greatest issue with scanned, copied, or faxed documents that contain signatures is proving that the party in question signed it if the original parties were not together at the time of signing.
 While modern technologies give scanned or copied documents more credibility, proof of evidence remains an issue.
 To give electronic copies more credibility, a company may require a party to sign a document in the presence of a notary public before submitting it.

 Software that Allows for Electronic Signatures

-To reduce paperwork or retrieve a signature from an individual at on off-site location, a company may use software and hardware that facilitates the electronic signing of documents.
+To reduce paperwork or retrieve a signature from an individual at an off-site location, a company may use software and hardware that facilitates the electronic signing of documents.
 If a company chooses this option, it should have detailed procedures that establish a signature’s authenticity, such as the use of a password.